bbauska/zombiePolitics/README.md

-that is willing to subsidize and rescue the insurance giant American International Group but do virtually nothing to provide assistance for the nearly half of all U.S. children and 90 percent of black youth who will be on food stamps at some point in their childhood?
+that is willing to subsidize and rescue the insurance giant American International Group but do virtually nothing to provide assistance for the nearly half of all U.S. children and 90 percent of black youth who will be on food stamps at some point in their childhood?</p>

-Everywhere we tum, we see untold amounts of hardship and human suffering among young and old alike.
+<p>Everywhere we tum, we see untold amounts of hardship and human suffering
+among young and old alike.
 Millions of hard-working people have lost their jobs, homes, hopes, and in some cases their sanity, while Wall Street zombies flourish financially and reward their incompetence, failure, and moral indifference with